jaycieliu/TrojanFit/README.md

 > **Design implication:** TrojanFit was framed not as another tracker, but as an **activation system** that combines AI recommendations with social and scheduling support.

 ![Survey Insights Overview](figures/survey_insights_overview.png)
+*Figure: Survey insights used to identify activation barriers and inform feature design.*

 ---